netgen/summercamp-2015/README.md

 The provisioner for the project is ansible.

-Once you have the prerequisites setup, you can run the
+Once you have the prerequisites setup, clone the repo, and from the cloned repo directory run the
 ```
 vagrant up --no-provision
 ```